apuder/TRS-IO/README.md

 TRS-IO support a virtual printer interface.
 Visiting <a href="http://trs-io.local/printer">trs-io.local/printer</a> from a browser will open the printer interface.
 Any printer output from the M1/MIII will be displayed in the printer interface.
+If the host cannot resolve the mDNS name trs-io.local, the above BASIC program can be used to determine the TRS-80's IP address.

  ### Launching the native RetroStore Client